natebass/white/README.md

-# white
+# White
-A white vim color scheme
+A white color scheme for vim.